sima-11/SMSegmentView/README.md

 <p align="center"><img src ="/Screenshots/example_vertical.png"/></p>

 # More Info
-The framework comes with a sample project for you.
+The framework comes with a sample project to demonstrate how to use it.
-Besides, this <a href='http://keeptheseinmind.blogspot.co.uk/2015/01/custom-segmentedcontrol-in-swift.html'>tutorial</a> may give you some idea how to expand this framework a little bit.
+Besides, this <a href='http://keeptheseinmind.blogspot.co.uk/2015/01/custom-segmentedcontrol-in-swift.html'>tutorial</a> may give you some idea on how to expand this framework a little bit.

 # Screenshots
 <p align="center"><img src ="/Screenshots/example_2.png"/></p>